Uablebot/FileStore-And-LinkShortner-Bot/README.md

 - [x] File Store
 ## Variables

-Read [this](https://telegram.dog/sources_cods) before you start messing up with your edits.

 ### Required Variables
 * `BOT_TOKEN`: Create a bot using [@BotFather](https://telegram.dog/BotFather), and get the Telegram API token.